UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this paper, we propose a cardiac probe movement guidance model which has the potential of driving autonomous robotic echocardiography or helping novice in scanning ten important standard planes.
 Specifically, we introduce a novel sequence-aware pre-training method to enhance the model's ability to capture personalized cardiac structures from past sequences, addressing individual variability.
-Extensive experiments on a large-scale expert scanning dataset with 1.31M samples demonstrate that our model outperforms other advanced baselines and highlights the superiority of the proposed sequence-aware pre-training method.
+Extensive experiments on a large-scale expert scanning dataset with 1.67M samples demonstrate that our model outperforms other advanced baselines and highlights the superiority of the proposed sequence-aware pre-training method.

-Although experiments have validated the effectiveness of our idea, it should be noted that there still exist two limitations.
+Although experiments have validated the effectiveness of our idea, it should be noted that certain limitations remain and warrant future investigation.
 Firstly, the sampling strategy is manually designed, which may be a suboptimal approach.
 As evidenced by the ablation study, as the sequence length increases, the rate of error reduction slows down, which may be due to the presence of information redundancy or even noise in the sampled instances.
 Therefore, a valuable future direction is to develop methods for sampling the most informative sequences, maximizing information gain from extensive past scanning sequence data.
-Secondly, information from other modalities such as ultrasound reports and sonographers' gaze information has not yet been collected.
-However, this type of data has the potential to further enhance the model's performance.
+Secondly, the current work follows an imitation learning strategy, which may be constrained by the operator's expertise.
+In other words, the learned policy cannot surpass the performance of the sonographer.
+Given the recent advances in reinforcement learning, it is promising to explore whether such methods could learn an optimal scanning strategy.
+Last, information from other modalities such as ultrasound reports and sonographers' gaze information has not yet been collected.
+This type of data has the potential to further enhance the model's performance.
 We believe these limitations are also promising research directions that are worth further investigation.

+Our work demonstrates the potential of AI-assisted ultrasound scanning, yet several challenges remain for real-world deployment.
+Firstly, integrating such a system into a point-of-care ultrasound platform requires substantially more diverse clinical data to achieve truly robust and clinically viable performance.
+Second, beyond assisting human operators, our guidance model can also drive a robotic system.
+However, developing such a system involves addressing critical human-robot interaction challenges—particularly how to ensure both precise execution of movements and the subject’s comfort and safety.
+In conclusion, while this study represents a significant step toward intelligent ultrasound assistance, translating technological innovation into real-world clinical practice demands continued interdisciplinary collaboration—integrating clinical data, AI algorithms, and even robotic control.